bentoml/BentoVLLM/README.md

 <div align="center">
-    <h1 align="center">Serving LLMs + vLLM with BentoML</h1>
+    <h1 align="center">Self-host LLMs with vLLM and BentoML</h1>
 </div>

-[vLLM](https://vllm.ai) is a high-throughput and memory-efficient inference and serving engine for large language models (LLMs).

-This is a BentoML example project, demonstrating how to build an LLM inference API server, using the vLLM backend.
+This is a BentoML example project, showing you how to serve and deploy open-source Large Language Models using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.

 See [here](https://github.com/bentoml/BentoML?tab=readme-ov-file#%EF%B8%8F-what-you-can-build-with-bentoml) for a full list of BentoML example projects.

+💡 This example is served as a basis for advanced code customization, such as custom model, inference logic or vLLM options.
+For simple LLM hosting with OpenAI compatible endpoint without writing any code, see [OpenLLM](https://github.com/bentoml/OpenLLM).

 ## Prerequisites